GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-mutations/en.md

 ![Defining if to use payload object types for mutations, in the Settings](../../images/settings-payload-object-types-for-mutations-default.png "Defining if to use payload object types for mutations, in the Settings")

-#### “Payload” object types for mutations in the Admin clients
+#### Payload object types for mutations in the Admin clients

-In the Settings, we can select to use “payload” object types for mutations in the wp-admin's GraphiQL and Interactive Schema clients:
+In the Settings, we can select to use payload object types for mutations in the wp-admin's GraphiQL and Interactive Schema clients:

 ![Defining if to use payload object types for mutations in the admin clients, in the Settings](../../images/settings-payload-object-types-for-mutations-for-admin.png "Defining if to use payload object types for mutations in the admin clients, in the Settings")